Photo: Wikimedia Commons (CC BY-SA)

 Q: What's the best shore excursion from Puerto Caldera for wildlife?

 A: Carara National Park combined with Tárcoles River crocodile viewing offers the most wildlife in the shortest time.
 Morning tours catch scarlet macaws at their most active, then proceed to the river for crocodiles, roseate spoonbills, and herons.
 Half-day excursions return by early afternoon.
-For guaranteed close encounters, add a sloth sanctuary visit.
+For close encounters, add a sloth sanctuary visit.